C Line (RTD): History

 The line was added to the system on April 5, 2002, to coincide with the opening of the Central Platte Valley Spur.
 Initially, C trains operated seven days a week, but ran to Littleton–Mineral station only during peak hours and sporting events.
-At all other times, C service operated to I-25/Broadway.
+At all other times, C service operated to I-25 & Broadway.

 On May 3, 2003, C trains began operating to Littleton–Mineral station at all times.

 With the opening of the Southeast Corridor on November 17, 2006, weekend C service was discontinued except for certain sporting events, with the new E line operating seven days per week.

 On January 11, 2009, the midday service pattern between Union Station and I-25/Broadway was resumed and evening service discontinued.

-Midday weekday service was discontinued on January 19, 2012 and was reinstated on August 17, 2014 over the entire route.
+Midday weekday service was discontinued on January 19, 2012, and was reinstated on August 17, 2014, over the entire route.

-The C Line was suspended on January 10, 2021 as part of broader service cuts in response to ridership decreases related to the COVID-19 pandemic.
+The C Line was suspended on January 10, 2021, as part of broader service cuts in response to ridership decreases related to the COVID-19 pandemic.
 The line never returned to service and was officially eliminated ahead of the January 2023 service change.

 Stations

-The C Line's northern terminus was at Union Station in Denver, ran on a railroad right-of-way south to its junction with the D Line at 10th & Osage Station, and shared track with the D Line until both lines reach their southern terminus at Mineral Avenue in Littleton.
+The C Line's northern terminus was at Union Station in Denver, ran on a railroad right-of-way south to its junction with the D Line at 10th & Osage Station, and shared track with the D Line until both lines reached their southern terminus at Mineral Avenue in Littleton.

 In addition, the C Line provided access to the sports venues of Denver – Coors Field, Pepsi Center, and Broncos Stadium at Mile High – Six Flags Elitch Gardens, and LoDo, as well as access to the western portion of the Auraria Campus.